Setting the Clipping Plane

 Curve Points can be used to detach curves as well with Curves->Detach.

 Absolute Vs. Relative Transformations.

 Have you noticed when you transform an object it moves exactly as input.
 This is an absolute transformation.
 For example: Rotate an object 90 degrees, then rotate it 10 degrees.
 The object will be rotated 10 degrees.
 An object rotated with a relative transformation would have been rotated 100 degrees.
 Relative mode adds or multiplies the new transformation to the existing transformation.
 The software defaults to absolute transformations.
 Occasionally, you will find a need for relative, especially when you are working with exact measurements.

 Switch the selection button to Relative transformation on the status line, way over on the top right side of the screen.
-(Sometimes this is hidden if your screen is small.)
+(Sometimes this is hidden if your screen is small, click on the show/hide buttons to expand hidden sections.)
 When you enter a value in the box for a transformation, such as scale, rotate, or move, the object or component will transform using a relative transformation.

 This function can clean up unnecessary points or isoparms, it is also very useful for texture mapping.
 Rebuild Surfaces can help fit texture maps across your surface more evenly.

 Number of Spans U 4, Try adjusting this value.

 Number of Spans V 4, Try adjusting this value.

 Degree U 3 Cubic, Try 1 Linear if you want a faceted object.